Masicko/ImageToEIS/README.md

                         "R_hole" => 1000000]
 ```

+Note that `"R_pol_YSZ" => 0` which means no second arc should appear in Nyquist diagram and so *two point extrapolation* (see below in section Additional options) is viable as resulting to a dramatic speedup.
 If less parameters are specified, the others are supposed to be default, i.e.

 ```julialang
 physical_parameters = ["R_YSZ" => 73]